gridscale/terraform-provider-gridscale/website/docs/index.html.markdown

 ~> **Note** To verify that you are using the official released version of gridscale terraform provider, you just need to check the format of the `source` whether it is `<NAMESPACE>/<NAME>/<PROVIDER>`.
 For more information, visit [registry.terraform.io/providers/gridscale/gridscale/](https://registry.terraform.io/providers/gridscale/gridscale/latest).

-~> **Good to know** To protect any resources from being accidently destroyed, take a look at [lifecycle.prevent_destroy](https://www.terraform.io/docs/language/meta-arguments/lifecycle.html#prevent_destroy).
+~> **Good to know** To protect any resources from being accidentally destroyed, take a look at [lifecycle.prevent_destroy](https://www.terraform.io/docs/language/meta-arguments/lifecycle.html#prevent_destroy).
 Other arguments in [lifecycle](https://www.terraform.io/docs/language/meta-arguments/lifecycle.html) are also good to know.

 ## Argument Reference